Stephn-R/winterbowl/README.md

-# Angular2 using .NET Core v1.1.0
+# Winter Bowl

-A successful marriage of Webpack, Angular2, and .NET Core
+An awesome made for keeping track of your bowling score!!! and a successful marriage of Webpack, Angular2, and .NET Core

 ## Requirements

 - .NET Core 1.0.0-rc4-004771
-- Node v.7.6.0
+- Node v7.6.0

 ## Run app locally

-You will need Node, and .NET Core.
-Once you have both, run the following commands to get started:
+After satisfying the requirements above, run the following commands to get started:

 ```sh
 # Enter the webapp folder